 What are non-dependant deductions?

+See the amount of the deduction.
 A non-dependant is a person over 18 years of age that normally lives with the claimant, other than a partner, dependant child, joint tenant, or sub-tenant.
-The Government assumes that the non-dependant should be making a contribution to the household expenses and, therefore, a deduction is made from a claimant's weekly Council Tax Reduction Scheme award to take this contribution into account.
-This is known as a non-dependant deduction.
+The Government assumes that the non-dependant should be contributing to the household expenses and a deduction made from a claimant's weekly Council Tax Reduction Scheme award to consider this contribution, known as a non-dependant deduction.
 The amount of the deduction depends upon the non-dependant's age and income.

-- is in receipt of the care component of Disability Living Allowance; or
+- In receipt of the care component of Disability Living Allowance.

-- is in receipt of the Daily Living component of Personal Independence Payments; or
+- In receipt of the Daily Living component of Personal Independence Payments.

-- has been in hospital for more than six weeks; or
+- In hospital for more than six weeks, or was in hospital.

-- is in receipt of assessment phase Employment and Support Allowance (Income Related); or
+- In receipt of assessment phase Employment and Support Allowance (Income Related).

-- is in receipt of Income Support or Job Seeker's Allowance (Income Based);
+- In receipt of Income Support or Job Seeker's Allowance (Income Based).

-- is in receipt of a Work Based Training Allowance.
+- In receipt of a Work Based Training Allowance.